-The Smokey Amp is maybe the smallest and least expensive guitar mini amp, so called because it was made to fit in a cigarette pack and powered by a 9V battery.
+The Smokey Amp is maybe the smallest and most inexpensive guitar mini amplifier, it was made to fit in a cigarette pack and to be powered by a 9V battery.

 Table of contents:

-It is a simple circuit, solely using the LM386 Integrated Audio Amplifier IC and two capacitors:
+This simple circuit only uses an LM386 Integrated Audio Amplifier IC and two capacitors:

 Using the general equation of LM386 amplifier, the voltage gain can be calculated as: